TestQuality Blog

 StaleElementReferenceException WebDriver Exception

-StaleElementRefereneException WebDriver Exception occurs mainly because of page navigations in between the execution of Selenium code. i.e. This exception occurs, when Selenium navigates to a different page, come backs to the same old page and performs operations on the old page.
+StaleElementRefereneException WebDriver Exception occurs mainly because of page navigations in between the execution of Selenium code. i.e. This exception occurs, when Selenium navigates to a different page, comes back to the same old page, and performs operations on the old page.
 Technically, it occurs when the element defined in the Selenium code is not found in the cache memory and the Selenium code is trying to locate it.
 When we define an element on a page using Selenium, Selenium stores it in a cache memory.
 The element stored in cache memory generally gets deleted when the driver navigates away to another page during Selenium code execution.
-On coming back to the same old page and then trying to identify the cache removed element on the old page, we get StaleElementReferenceException as a result.
+On coming back to the same old page and then trying to identify the cache-removed element on the old page, we get StaleElementReferenceException as a result.

 Click here to understand StaleElementReferenceException in a detailed and practical manner.